Magewappa

-Magewappa (曲げわっぱ) is a traditional Japanese steam bending wood craft found in Odate, Akita Prefecture, Japan.
-The Magewappa products are known for the brilliant elegance of their straight grain, and the light yet rich color.
+Magewappa (曲げわっぱ) is a traditional Japanese steam bending woodcraft found in Odate, Akita Prefecture, Japan.
+Magewappa products are known for the brilliant elegance of their straight grain, and the light yet rich color.

 History

-Magewappa was first made by woodcutters in the Odate area, using straight grain Akita Cedar.
-The Lord of Odate Castle, Nishiie Satake, encouraged this use of the soldiers and has been passed on from generation to generation from the end of the Edo period to the present.
+Magewappa was first made by woodcutters in the Odate area, using straight-grain Akita Cedar.
+The Lord of Odate Castle, Nishiie Satake, encouraged this craft, which has been passed on from generation to generation from the end of the Edo period to the present.
 With the emergence of plastics, it became economically necessary for some craftsmen to change their business.
 Since then more people are becoming aware of real quality and craftsmanship.
-Odate Magewappa fits this description perfectly.
+Odate magewappa fits this description perfectly.